-Shark Ray Alley is rated one of the Caribbean's best animal dives and is, unsurprisingly, a great dive site for encounters with sharks and rays, as well as many other species.
+In the south of Ambergris there runs a line of small cayes and reefs inside of which you will find well-protected shallow water that offers some good diving.
+Shark Ray Alley is here and is rated one of the Caribbean's best animal dives and is, unsurprisingly, a great site for encounters with sharks and rays, as well as many other species.
 The animals come here to profit from fishing boats' scraps tossed overboard, so they are not shy, resulting in some excellent photo opportunities.

 The many marine parks here mean that fishing restrictions are in place in several areas.
 Hol Chan Marine Reserve, aka 'The Cut', is one such small marine reserve popular among divers from Ambergris Caye.
 It promises an easy dive with pelagics such as barracuda in the depths and often large animals in the shallow seagrass beds like sharks and rays.